coskunlab/MetaBar/README.md

 For questions or bug reports, please open an [issue](https://github.com/coskunlab/MetaBar/issues).

-Coskun Lab · School of Biological Sciences · Georgia Institute of Technology
+Coskun Lab · Department of Biomedical Engineering · Georgia Institute of Technology